NeurIPS 2019 - Robot open-Ended Autonomous Learning

 During the extrinsic phase, the robot will undergo 3 challenges (see below) to be solved on the basis of the knowledge acquired during the intrinsic phase.

 For every task the robot is given during these challenges, the environment will be put in a different starting state and the robot will be given a camera image of how the environment has to look like when he has achieved the goal of the task.

 Learning time budget The time available for learning in the intrinsic phase is limited to Dint minutes of simulated time.
 Learning in the extrinsic phase will be possible but its utility will be strongly limited by the short time available to solve each task, consisting in Dext seconds of simulated time for solving each task.

-Repetitions of the challenges Each challenge will be repeated multiple times with different objects.
+Repetitions of the challenges Each challenge will be repeated multiple times with different goals..

 - Eligibility Participants belonging to the GOAL-Robots project, AIcrowd, or other parts of the Organization Team might participate to the competition to provide baselines for other participants but are ineligible for the final Round 1 and Round 2 competition ranking.

 - 3rd June, 2019 - Competition start as “Beta” - Environment and Rules may be updated.

-- TBD - Competition results are presented on NeurIPS.
+- 8-14th December - Competition results are presented on NeurIPS.

-This competition is organized by the GOAL-Robots Consortium: www.goal-robots.eu) with the support of AICrowd.
+This competition is organized by the GOAL-Robots Consortium (www.goal-robots.eu) with the support of AICrowd.

 If you have any questions, please feel free to contact us: